tofu peanut vegan stew

 Recipe Tips

-• This freezes well and will keep in a sealed tub frozen for up to 3 months.
+• This stew freezes well and will keep in a sealed tub in the freezer for up to 3 months.

 • You can sub out the tofu for more beans if you prefer.